 These stunning Midwest towns provide New England household names with a real run for their money.
 With scenic views, gourmet dining, history and flourishing culture, these towns are charming escapes from the hustle and bustle of busy urban life.
 Whether you crave a quiet bed and breakfast, scenic lake boating excursions or an excluded artist colony, this list has your Midwestern travel needs covered.

-A certifiable food and art-lovers paradise, Nashville provides its visitors with everything from the freshest and most inventive farm-to-table eateries to a dynamic sprinkling of galleries and craft studios throughout town.
+A certifiable food and art-lover’s paradise, Nashville provides its visitors with everything from the freshest and most inventive farm-to-table dining establishments to a dynamic sprinkling of galleries and craft studios throughout town.
 Known as the ‘Artist colony of the Midwest’, Nashville provides year round antiquing, music and theater venues and artists working out of their quaint galleries.
-A town has two iconic covered bridges and but three traffic lights, Nashville is sure to delight with its Midwestern charm.
+A town that has two iconic covered bridges and only three traffic lights, Nashville is sure to delight with its Midwestern charm.

 New Buffalo, Michigan

 Beautiful lakeside New Buffalo offers the perfect vacation package – endless water activities, upscale dining and stunning Lake Michigan sunsets.
 An idyllic, sleepy spot with a post ‘resort town’ feel, New Buffalo’s yacht-dotted beaches and numerous art galleries make it an easy choice for a family destination.
 One of the main draws of this quiet town is the Southwest Michigan Wine Trail, a collection of wineries offering the fruit of their vines for highly acclaimed public tastings.